 Editor: Christopher Woods

-JNES is a peer-reviewed journal published twice yearly.
-Every issue includes new scholarly work as well as a book review section, giving a critical overview of new publications by emerging and established scholars.
-In addition, the journal biannually publishes a list of books received.
+JNES is published twice yearly.
+The journal evaluates manuscripts through a double-blind peer review process.
+Every issue includes new scholarly work as well as a book review section, which provides a critical overview of new publications by emerging and established scholars.